-As we mentioned in last article: Smart Enough?
-The Three Most Frequent Issues in Smart Assistant Applications, smart assistant can be vocally activated to provide entertainment support, help search information, and control other smart devices in houses, offices, or hotel rooms.
-Generally, a smart assistant, to complete these tasks, has to work with other devices, such as going online with wireless access points (AP) or synchronizing with smart phones via Bluetooth.
-However, we found several interoperability issues after paring up six smart assistants with 20 APs and 20 smart phones.
+As we mentioned in our last article, smart speakers can be activated by voice to provide search and entertainment support as well as control of other smart devices in different environments.
+To complete the aforementioned tasks, a smart speaker needs to work with other devices; for example, it needs to connect to the internet via wireless access points (APs), it needs to synchronize with smart phones through Bluetooth.
+However, we found several interoperability issues after paring up six smart speakers with 20 APs and 20 smart phones.
 In this article, we argue that, even for the products that have been certified by Wi-Fi and Bluetooth, interoperability issues can occur during the complex matches among the various products in the market.
-We will share the test results from Allion’s Wi-Fi and Bluetooth interoperability validation and explain the issues, including irrational latencies, connection failures, inconsistent user experience, and functionality shortages, caused by poor interoperability of products.
+We will share the test results from Allion’s Wi-Fi and Bluetooth interoperability validation and explain the issues, including irrational latency, connection failures, inconsistent user experience, and functionality shortages caused by poor interoperability of products.

-Among the three applications mentioned previously, entertainment support (e.g. listen to music or radio) tends to be the more mature technology and thus be the most widely used service for smart assistant owners.
-According to a survey from Voicebot Ai., in January, 2018, over 75% of the users, on monthly basis, listen to music via smart assistant.
-A report from Kim Bayley (i.e. CEO of Entertainment Retailers Association) and Geoff Taylor (i.e. CEO of BPI and BRIT Awards) also states that “over 80% of the use case around these devices [i.e. smart assistant] is listening music.”
-(Everybody’s Talkin’ Smart Speakers & their impact on music consumption, p.
+Among the three applications mentioned previously, entertainment support (e.g. listening to music or radio) tends to be the most used application for smart speakers owners.
+According to a 2018 survey from Voicebot.ai, over 75% of the users listen to music through smart speaker support on a monthly basis.
+A Music Ally Report also states that “over 80% of the use case around these devices [i.e. smart speaker] is listening music.”
+(Everybody’s Talkin’: Smart Speakers & their impact on music consumption, p.
 25).